 Six visitors joined our meeting on Tuesday 24th June when David Clarke came along to entertain us with “A Garden Holiday Experience”.

 He started his talk with a joke relaying a story about a Grand Mother who was looking after her 2 year old Grandson who wanted to go out into the garden.
 She was horrified some time later to find him with a slug in his mouth.
 Asking him what it tasted like he replied “like worms granny!”
 We all laughed and then David went on with his slide show involving gardens in Shropshire and Cheshire.
 These included Ashwood Nurseries, Stockton Bury Gardens, Herefordshire, Cruckford House, and Wollerton Old Hall in Shropshire and finished with the Tatton Park Flower Show in Cheshire.
 His slides were amazing and made most us of most envious of the wonderful gardens and displays of flowers etc. David finished how he started, with another joke about a man who went into a flower shop to buy flowers for his wife.
-As he didn’t seem to know what he wanted to buy the florist simply said “Tell me what you have done!”
+As he didn’t seem to know what he wanted to buy flowers Pasadena TX, he just simply said “Tell me what you have done!”

 Another very informative and entertaining evening.